MicrosoftDocs/sql-docs/docs/sql-server/azure-arc/connect-already-enabled.md

 ms.custom: event-tier1-build-2022
 ---

-# Connect your SQL Server to Azure Arc
+# Connect your SQL Server to Azure Arc on a server already connected to Azure Arc

 Beginning with [!INCLUDE [sssql22-md](../../includes/sssql22-md.md)] you connect a new SQL Server instance to Azure Arc when you're installing it on Windows Operating System.
 See [Install SQL Server 2022](../../database-engine/install-windows/install-sql-server-from-the-installation-wizard-setup.md#install-sql-server-2022).

 This article explains how to connect your SQL Server instance to Azure Arc on an Arc-enabled server.
+If the physical or virtual server is not connected to Azure yet, follow the steps in [Connect your SQL Server to Azure Arc](connect.md).

 Before you proceed, complete the [Prerequisites](prerequisites.md#prerequisites).

 If the machine with SQL Server is already connected to Azure Arc, to connect the SQL Server instances, install *Azure extension for SQL Server*.
 The extension is in the extension manager as **SQL Server Extension - Azure Arc**.